This post may contain affiliate links. Please read our disclosure policy.

 Step 2: Smoke the beef shank

 Preheat the grill to 250 degrees and set for indirect heat.
-For this recipe, I used my smoker which had plenty of space to fit the entire shank vertically.
+For this recipe, I used my smoker which had plenty of space to fit the entire shank.

-Place the seasoned beef shank vertically on the grill and let it smoke for about 6 hours.
+Place the seasoned beef shank upright on the grill and let it smoke for about 6 hours.
 This process will slowly cook the beef and infuse the rich smokey flavor and tenderize the meat.
-The ideal internal temperature should be between 160 -170 degrees.
+The ideal internal temperature should be between 160-170 degrees.

 Step 3: Add some beer and wrap

+Now that the beef shank is smoked and delicious, it’s time to get it tender.
 Wrap the smoked beef shank with a large sheet of aluminum foil, adding about 1/2 can of beer to the wrap.
-The beer will add some addtional flavor and moisture for the remainder of the cook.
-Seal the entire thing tightly and smoke for another 3 hours.
-Remove once the beef is fork tender.
+The beer will add some additional flavor and moisture for the remainder of the cook.
+Seal the foil tightly, place it back on the smoker and bump up the temperature to 275 degrees.

-Keep it wrapped and allow it to rest for a good 30-45 minutes.
+When the meat is tender, remove it from the smoker and let it rest for 30-45 minutes in the wrap.
 Similar to a brisket, this will stop the cooking process, lower the meat temperature and relax those muscle fibers.

 Want to save this recipe?